Our resident beasties

 Vampire Crabs

-Geosesarma dennerle
+Geosesarma "tricolour"

 We have a large breeding colony of metallic vampire crabs headed by Drax, Mavis and Mr Crabby.
 They were the very first residents in the reptile room, joining us from Germany way back in 2019.
 We have had hundreds of babies from this colony and hope to produce hundreds more.